-Large Hinges on the Glass doors and an oversized handle, add to the dramatic appeal.
-In the next installation below, a 24″ ladder style pull was used.
+Large Hinges on the Glass doors and minimal ladder pull style handles, add to the dramatic appeal.
 Top and bottom pivot hinges are desired, and for a more contemporary look, we recommend the Senior Cardiff Hinge, with square corners.
 Pivot hinges are the strongest hinge to hold a heavy door.
 We also prefer the look. with the hinges at the top and bottom, they don’t disrupt the frameless, all glass look.
 The Senior Cardiff accommodates 1/2″glass and also allows for the oversized doors.
 We recommend keeping the height to 9′ max.
 This will avoid the need for a glass transom.
 To keep the reveal at the top and bottom to the absolute minimum, we have found installing the base plate of the hinges, at the same time as the u-channel, reduces the clearance down to as little as 1/8″.

 Most wine cellars we do are temperature controlled.
 To protect your wine collection, we only use heavy 1/2″ glass.
 The 1/2″ glass provides sufficient insulation to keep your bottles at the desired 55 degrees.
 We have invested a great amount of time in research into comparing 1/2″ glass to double pane or insulated glass.
 Previously, it was believed that insulated glass was required to control the temperature.
 This simply isn’t true.
 Insulated glass requires a wide visible framing that obscures the beauty of your wine cellar.
 We also find it makes a residential wine cellar look commercial in nature.
 The metal framing required around an insulated glass door and panels is not necessary!
 Concerned about condensation?
 We will answer all your condensation questions and leave you with the peace of mind you are looking for.
 Mastering Glass Wine Cellar Installations in the Florida Humidity is something we are very proud of and look forward to sharing our knowledge with you.